cimug-org/CIMTool/dev-docs/Includes/com.cimphony.cimtoole/com.cimphony.cimtoole-README.md

 ## Overview

-`com.cimphony.cimtoole` is a pure extension plugin — it contributes no new extension points of its own and carries no application state.
+`com.cimphony.cimtoole` is a pure extension plugin that contributes no new extension points of its own and carries no application state.
 All of its functionality is exposed through the two extension points defined by `CIMToolPlugin`:

-- `au.com.langdale.cimtoole.model_parser` — registers two Ecore model parsers
+- `au.com.langdale.cimtoole.model_parser`: registers two Ecore model parsers
-- `au.com.langdale.cimtoole.profile_buildlet` — registers the Ecore buildlet
+- `au.com.langdale.cimtoole.profile_buildlet`: registers the Ecore buildlet

 It also contributes standard Eclipse UI extension points for import and export wizards and for associating the `Model Browser` editor with Ecore file types.